Curt Massey: Television

 In October 1956, Massey began a Monday-Thursday program on KRCA-TV in Los Angeles, California.
 The 6:15 p.m.
 (Pacific Time) program also featured Martha Tilton and Country Washburn and was broadcast in color at least during Summer 1959.
 Massey also wrote and sang the theme song for the television series Petticoat Junction.

 Recognition

 In 1961, Massey received an Emmy Award "for his career in radio and television."

 Personal life

-Massey and his wife, Edythe, had two sons, Stephen and David.
+Massey and his wife, the former Edythe Williams, had two sons, Stephen and David.

 Death

 Massey died October 21, 1991, at Eisenhower Medical Center in Rancho Mirage, California.
 He was 81.